shmuelfomberg/api_monitor_apis/README.md

 	As statement:
 	<Category Name="Visual C++ Run-Time Library/Buffer Manipulation" />

-If a module re-export APIs of different DLL, use the SourceModule block. optional attribute Copy="True".
+If a module re-export APIs of different DLL, use the SourceModule block.

 	<SourceModule Name="Advapi32.dll" Include="Windows\Advapi32.xml">
 		<Api Name="RegCloseKey" />
 		.....
 	</SourceModule>

+Optional attribute: Copy="True" will cause the functions appear twice in the API Filter.

 API Functions
 =============